dzemic/aosp-logs/README.md

 ## 🧪 Test the Deployment

-To test your deployment, pass an `.error` file encoded as base64:
+To test your deployed service, pass a `.error` file encoded as base64:

 ```bash
 TOKEN=$(gcloud auth print-identity-token)